 A: No, it is unfenced and near wetlands.

-Q: Is there water for dogs?
+Q: Is there water for dogs at Banyan Reserve?

 A: No, there are no water taps.
 Bring your own.